naser-papi/hk-front/README.md

 2. Introduce API type safety with a thin client (e.g., `zod` schemas) around `core-call` responses.
 3. Centralize auth token handling (helper to read/write `hkAuthToken`, handle refresh if applicable).
 4. Add unit tests for middleware logic (using Next.js middleware test harness) and for `helpers`.
-5. Create Storybook stories for key components in `components/template` and `components/organism` to improve UI documentation.
-6. Consider moving image remote host list to an env‑driven allow list to reduce rebuilds when adding hosts.
+5. Consider moving image remote host list to an env‑driven allow list to reduce rebuilds when adding hosts.
 7. Add CI (GitHub Actions) for lint, test, and build checks on PRs.
 8. Enable Next.js `dangerouslyAllowSVG` only if required, and audit SVG sources when enabled.
 9. Document API endpoints in `constants/api-path` and add examples in README or a `docs/` folder.